ImageMagick/Usage-Markdown/draw/index.md

 > You can fix this for older versions by replacing the relative moves '`m`' in the above with an appropriate sequence of relative lines, '`l`'.

 Now you can take this even one step further, feed a fully formed MVG file, complete with draw canvas specification, directly into IM as a pipeline of drawing commands.
-This time lets do a 'cross' which is similar to the first 'plus' example above which needed a lot of calculations.
+This time let's do a 'cross' which is similar to the first 'plus' example above which needed a lot of calculations.

 ~~~
 # Define a string of X and Y coordinates